Emergency Lighting Testing

 Emergency lighting provides visibility in an emergency, such as a fire, where the main power supply is cut and any normal illumination fails.
 Emergency lighting operates automatically to provide sufficient illumination to enable occupants to evacuate the premises safely.

-Not only is correctly functioning emergency lighting paramount for building fire safety and the protection of staff and building users, failure to maintain and test these systems at least on an annual basis, leaves the duty holder liable for breaching the law.
+Not only is correctly functioning emergency lighting paramount for building fire safety and the protection of staff and building users, but emergency light maintenance is a legal requirement and failure to maintain and test these systems at least on an annual basis, leaves the duty holder liable for breaching the law.

-With over 30 years experience in statutory electrical and fire safety testing and remedial work, phs Compliance will keep you compliant with your legal responsibilities and your emergency lighting systems fully inspected and maintained.
+With over 30 years experience in statutory electrical and fire safety testing and remedial work, phs Compliance will keep you compliant with your emergency lighting requirements and your emergency lighting systems fully inspected and maintained.

 Full Thermal Fully accredited